qrzn23/min/wip/magick/content.md

 Just so one’s first dazzled delight in a new landscape turns, as one continues to gaze, to the appreciation of exquisite details of the view.
-At first they were blurred by the blinding rush of general beauty ; they emerge one by one as the shock subsides, and passionate rapture yields to intelligent interest.
+At first they were blurred by the blinding rush of general beauty; they emerge one by one as the shock subsides, and passionate rapture yields to intelligent interest.

 In the same way the Adept almost always begins by torrential